 More two years ago, an effort began to overturn the precedent prohibiting progressive income tax (set by the Washington Supreme Court in response to two Depression-era tax progressive tax plans passed by citizen initiative).
 This effort, Opportunity for Olympia, worked to pass a popular initiative taxing the rich in order to provide free public college to all Olympia GRE recipients and high school graduates.
 However, because of fear of challenging the status quo in court, including from many on the City Council, the initiative failed.

-Last year, Seattle's City Council adopted a similar tax plan on individual incomes over $250,000/year with the support of groups including Seattle DSA.
+In 2017, Seattle's City Council adopted a similar tax plan on individual incomes over $250,000/year with the support of groups including Seattle DSA.
 As predicted, the rich sued to protect their privileged position, and the case is headed to the State Supreme Court.

-Last Tuesday, after more than a year of work, the first campaign our Local adopted succeeded in pushing the City to declare its formal support for Seattle's case with a statement and an amicus brief (a legal opinion field by a interested party not directly involved in a suit).
+In August 2018, after more than a year of work, the first campaign our Local adopted succeeded in pushing the City to declare its formal support for Seattle's case with a statement and an amicus brief (a legal opinion field by a interested party not directly involved in a suit).
 Now, organizers in other cities and towns will be pushing for similar resolutions.

 Let's keep up the fight so we can tax the rich and spend the money on good things for working people!